Johnnie Hamp

-Johnnie Hamp (sometimes referred to as John Hamp, or Johnny Hamp) is a British television producer, now retired.
+Johnnie Hamp (sometimes referred to as John Hamp or Johnny Hamp) is a British television producer, now retired.
 He is responsible for the early British television appearances of such acts as the Beatles, Burt Bacharach, Cannon and Ball, Paul Daniels, comedian Woody Allen and singer Lisa Stansfield as Head of Light Entertainment with Granada Television.

 Biography

 Early life and 1960s television

 As a small boy he toured variety theatres as a stooge to his father, a magician known as the Great Hampo.
 In 1949 he won several talent contests with his own act, a Danny Kaye Tribute, and then toured with The Brian Michie Discoveries Show.
 In 1950 he was conscripted for two years service in the Royal Air Force.
 During the 1950s he trained as a Granada cinema manager in Kingston, moving to the group's flagship venue at Tooting to handle a 1953 Frank Sinatra concert.
 He presented many more, firstly with Johnnie Ray, Guy Mitchell and Frankie Laine, and later with Tommy Steele, Cliff Richard and Gene Vincent.
+During this period he arranged personal appearances at Granada Theatres of many Hollywood stars including Jayne Mansfield, Bob Hope, Victor Mature, etc.

-In 1956 Hamp joined Granada's television division, retaining his responsibilities for stage show management, and booking acts for television productions such as Chelsea at Nine.
-Granada boss Sidney Bernstein soon noticed Hamp's potential as a producer, and put him in charge of several television quiz shows including Spot the Tune, Criss Cross Quiz and Take A Letter.
+In 1961, Hamp joined Granada's television division, retaining his responsibilities for stage show management, and booking acts for television productions such as Chelsea at Nine.
+Granada boss Sidney Bernstein soon noticed Hamp's potential as a producer, and put him in charge of several television quiz shows including Spot the Tune, Criss Cross Quiz, and Take A Letter.

-By the late 1960s Hamp was based at the new company headquarters in Manchester, where he was making the regional news magazine programme Scene at 6.30.
+By the mid 1960s, Hamp was based at the new company headquarters in Manchester, where he was making the regional news magazine programme Scene at 6.30.
 This was followed by a successful series of television specials featuring blues based American artists.
 The shows included Sarah Sings and Basie Swings (1963), with Sarah Vaughan and Count Basie; I Hear the Blues (1963), featuring Memphis Slim, Muddy Waters, Sonny Boy Williamson and Willie Dixon; The Blues and Gospel Train (1964), with Sister Rosetta Tharpe; Whole Lotta Shakin' Goin' On (1964), with Jerry Lee Lewis and Gene Vincent; and It's Little Richard (1963).
 In addition, he championed the Beatles by giving the band television exposure in 1962, at a time when they were little known outside Liverpool.

-Hamp made three notable television specials during 1965: Woody Allen, The Bacharach Sound and The Music of Lennon & McCartney.
+Hamp made three notable television specials during 1965: Woody Allen, The Bacharach Sound, and The Music of Lennon & McCartney.

-In 1969 he took over as producer of the film programme Cinema, fronted by the young Michael Parkinson.
+In 1969, he took over as producer of the film programme Cinema, fronted by the young Michael Parkinson.